 In a nutshell: A look at an important problem that most people don’t even realize is looming, with little or no discussion of the solution.

-Sometimes, you don’t know you’ve got trouble until somebody warns you.
-And that’s the crux of this structure for health books.
-It’s a warning and maybe even a call to action.
-But it doesn’t solve the problem.
+Sometimes, you don’t know you’ve got trouble until somebody warns you; that’s the crux of this structure for health books.
+It’s a warning and maybe even a call to action, but it doesn’t solve the problem.

 About six years ago, I went to the Gap to buy a pair of jeans.

 I tend to wear my jeans until they’re falling apart, so it had been quite a while since my last purchase.
 A nice young salesperson walked up to me and asked if she could help.

 “I want a pair of jeans—32-28,” I said.

 “Do you want them slim fit, easy fit, relaxed fit, baggy, or extra baggy?” she replied.
 “Do you want them stonewashed, acid-washed, or distressed?
 Do you want them button-fly or zipper-fly?
 Do you want them faded or regular?”

 I was stunned.
 A moment or two later I sputtered out something like, “I just want regular jeans.
 You know, the kind that used to be the only kind.”
 It turned out she didn’t know, but after consulting with one of her older colleagues, she was able to figure out what “regular jeans” used to be, and pointed me in the right direction.